Roasted Lemon Chicken and Green Beans Sheet Pan Meal (Video)

 - When the oven is ready, roast the chicken for 20 minutes.

 - While chicken cooks, zest the lemon (or use the lemon zest you got earlier if you were using fresh lemons for juice).
 Add lemon zest to the reserved marinade.

 - After 20 minutes, take chicken out of the oven and push it over to the edges of the baking sheet to make room for the beans.
-Put beans on the baking sheet and brush with the reserved marinade you added the lemon zest to.
+Put beans on the baking sheet and brush with the reserved marinade with the lemon zest added.